adeira/universe/src/mrtnzlml-meta/relay.md

 }
 ```

-Run Relay Compiler as usual (`schema.local.graphql` must be somewhere in `src` folder with the `*.graphql` extension):
+Run Relay Compiler as usual (no special option required):

 ```
 $ relay-compiler --src ./packages --schema ./packages/schema.graphql --verbose
 ```

-And you are good to go - you can fetch the fields as usual.
+File `schema.local.graphql` must be somewhere in `src` folder with the `*.graphql` extension.
+You should be good to go - just fetch the fields as usual.
 You have to commit local update to fill these fields and types:

 ```js
 Relay.commitLocalUpdate(environment, store => {